SymfonyCasts/solid/sfcasts/recommendations.md

 ## Hello Recommendations

 ***TIP
-Recommendations require a "Profiler" plan level or higher.
+The Recommendations information requires a "Profiler" plan level or higher.
 ***

 Back on our site, you *may* have noticed that each time we've profiled, a little